RuthAngus/stardate/README.md

 Results_notebook.ipynb: a walk through of all the tests described in the manuscript.

-Results_plots.ipynb: creating all the plots in the paper.
+Results_plots.ipynb: creating all the plots in the paper

+Cluster_results_notebook.ipynb: running code on clusters.